-The College has a considerable reliance on continued government funding, through the further education sector funding bodies, and through HEFCE.
-In 2016/17, 83% of the College's revenue was ultimately publicly funded and this level of requirement is expected to continue.
+The College has a considerable reliance on continued government funding, through the further education sector funding bodies, and through the Office for Students (formerly HEFCE).
+In 2017/18, 80% of the College's revenue was ultimately publicly funded and this level of requirement is expected to continue.
 There can be no assurance that government policy or practise will remain the same or that public funding will continue at the same levels or on the same terms.

-The College is aware of several issues, which may affect future funding, including apprenticeship reforms and the devolution of the adult education budget.
+The College is aware of several issues, which may affect future funding, including the transitional apprenticeship market following reforms, devolution of the Adult Education Budget and the transition to T-Levels.
 The College is working closely with its key stakeholders including the West Midlands Combined Authority to ensure it can support the regional skills agenda for growth.
-It is recognised that the introduction of the apprenticeship levy will significantly affect the marketplace through the full implications are not yet known as government policy continues to develop.